ConvoStack/convostack/docs/docs/frontend/fe-components.md

 ## ConvoStackWrapper

 The `ConvoStackWrapper` component serves as the entry point for integrating our chatbot widget into your site.
-It also provides a shared context for all `ConvoStackEmbed` components you choose to add within your application.
+It also provides a shared Redux Toolkit store for all `ConvoStackEmbed` components you choose to add within your application.

 To add the chatbot widget, you need to include the `ConvoStackWrapper` component at the root of your application's component tree: